Do you know about the benefits community can have on our mental health?

 As naturally social creatures, humans need the comfort and support of other humans in order to thrive.
 Social support influences our overall psychological wellbeing and can play a significant role in the reduction of mental illness symptoms.

 Instances of loneliness are greater among those who suffer from mental illness due in large to smaller social circles.
-In fact, services users experience smaller social networks and greater feelings of isolation than those in the general population.
+In fact, service users experience smaller social networks and greater feelings of isolation than those in the general population.
 Various studies have confirmed the relationship between loneliness and instances of depression, suicidal ideation, and psychosis.

 It’s no surprise that community and social relationships are extremely important when it comes to living with a mental illness.
-Communities often allow us a connection with people who accept us for who we are and willing to support us.
-With it, community brings feelings of warmth, belonging and even safety.
+Communities often allow us a connection with people who accept us for who we are and are willing to support us.
+With it, community brings feelings of warmth, belonging, and even safety.